John's Post-Injury Guidance

-The most important treatment window of an acute injury is the 24-72 hours immediately following trauma.
-Recent research has developed a more contemporary acronym that encompasses the entire rehabilitation continuum from immediate care (PEACE) to subsequent management (LOVE).
+The most crucial treatment window of an acute injury is the 24-72 hours immediately following trauma.
+Recent research has developed a more contemporary acronym encompassing the entire rehabilitation continuum from immediate care (PEACE) to subsequent management (LOVE).

-Traditional passive approaches ICE, RICE, PRICE or even POLICE include the use of ice and anti-inflammatories to reduce swelling.
+Traditional passive approaches, ICE, RICE, PRICE or even POLICE, include the use of ice and anti-inflammatories to reduce swelling.
 The below Peace & Love concept omits ICE and NSAIDS from most acute injury management.
-The research indicates it could potentially disrupt the bodies natural inflammatory process.
+The research indicates it could potentially disrupt the body's natural inflammatory process.

 "Immediately after injury, do no harm and let peace guide your approach"

 Protection - Avoid activities and movements that increase pain during the first few days after injury.
 This will minimise bleeding, reduce swelling and mitigate the risk of aggravating the injury.

 Elevation - Elevate the injured limb higher than the heart as often as possible to promote a reduction in swelling.

 Avoid anti-inflammatories - Avoid taking anti-inflammatory medication and using ice as they reduce tissue healing.
 The various phases of natural inflammation actually help repair damaged soft tissues.
 Inhibiting inflammation using medications or ice may negatively affect long-term tissue healing and could potentially disrupt the inflammatory process, impair tissue repair, and promote premature scar tissue formation.

 Compression - Use an elastic bandage or taping to help limit intra-articular oedema and tissue haemorrhage (reducing swelling and bleeding).